ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 * Predictive Value – A value used as a predictor for a contributor's target variable.
 * Predictive Record – The record containing a contributor's predictive value.
 * Predictive Period – The period containing predictive records; defined relative to the target period.
-* Auxiliary variable – The variable used a predictor for a contributor’s target variable, where the predictive value is not available (i.e., where the contributor was not sampled in the predictive period).
+* Auxiliary variable – The variable used as a predictor for a contributor’s target variable, where the predictive value is not available (i.e., where the contributor was not sampled in the predictive period).
 This should only be populated if the user has a suitable variable that they wish to use if the predictive value is not available.
 Else, the method should not run.
 * Responder – A contributor who has responded to the survey within a given period.

 ## 3.0 Introduction